 # 15: Well Munford, you have had a rough time.
 You can take your choice either remain here & hold the Gap or go with me to Harper’s Ferry as you please.
 You or Hampton must go with me.

 This quote showed the amazing leadership abilities of J.E.B.
 Stuart.
 He took one of his leaders and gave him a choice as a reward for his excellent service.

 Stuart completely supported the Confederate battle.
 So many people have the thought that it was only about slavery.
-There was so much more.
+There was so much more to the war than just slavery.
 While I don’t agree with slavery, some of the other objectives of the Confederate struggle made good sense.
 Education was one of the top items and if we would have followed the education standards the South wanted, I believe we would have no need for welfare and food stamps today.

 I am sure that when Stuart yelled this at Union forces, some immediately felt fear.
 Not to mention, Stuart’s men felt a deep desire to attack and win.

-Stuart completely understood his troops and the enemy’s troops.
+General Stuart understood his troops and the enemy’s troops.
 He knew that the way to victory was an offensive one and not defensive.